The Ultimate Guide to Food in Tonga

 … And if you’re still deciding on a destination, make more sense of the situation with Where to Stay in Tonga: The Best Accommodations.

 While eating food from restaurants and resorts is generally safe in Tonga, you will want to be more cautious when eating food through other means.

 If you’re in an area that may have unsafe water, such as remote outer islands, avoid eating salads or uncooked food that might have been washed with contaminated water.
 Try to eat food that has been cooked in front of you.
 Vegetarian food is usually a safer option than eating meat or fish.

 Avoid gastro bugs by using hand disinfectant and only eating cooked food.
 If you get diarrhoea, drink water regularly and alternate between electrolytes and water.
 See a doctor if other symptoms occur.

 A more common type of food poisoning in Tonga is ciguatera caused by eating reef fish that has eaten toxic algae.
 Locals know what reef fish to avoid eating, so only eat what the locals eat or simply avoid eating reef fish altogether.

-Finally, do not eating runny eggs or undercooked meat to avoid salmonella.
+Finally, do not eat runny eggs or undercooked meat to avoid salmonella.

 Can You Drink the Water in Tonga?

 Tap water might be suitable for the locals in Tonga who have built up an immunity to any parasites commonly found in Tonga’s tap water, but for visitors, it’s best to take precautions.
 To avoid water-borne diseases, such as traveller’s diarrhoea, boil water for about 10 minutes before drinking it or use a Lifestraw bottle.
-See the 5 Ways to Make Sure the Water is Safe to Drink in Tonga for tips on drinking water in Tonga, while you can get more advice in Can You Drink the Water in Tonga?
+See our guide, Can You Drink the Water in Tonga? for tips.